khalil-Elf441/UdaConnect-finding-networking-opportunities/README.md

 ### Method 2 :  ArgoCD :

-install ArgoCD from the guide : [ArgoCD Installation guide](https://argo-cd.readthedocs.io/en/stable/getting_started/)
+Install ArgoCD from the guide : [ArgoCD Installation guide](https://argo-cd.readthedocs.io/en/stable/getting_started/)

 Create "NodePort" to expose the application to be accessible from the vagrant box to the Host machine